 In spite of the relative multitude of imperative administrations that ladies in uniform convey to America, a lot of those ladies have been liable to sexual assault,29 and many have decided not to reenlist30 thus.
 In April 2021, the VA took a step31 the correct way to further develop care for ladies and LGBTQ veterans, just as the roughly 25% of veterans who are minorities, by resolving to survey its current arrangements with an eye toward making them more comprehensive—and planning and executing more comprehensive strategies going ahead.

-Meanwhile, the secretary—at least—ought to consider expanding benefits for veterans who have decided not to reenlist because of lewd behavior or attack to respect their administration and wellbeing.
-Also, the secretary’s needs ought to incorporate setting up another office of ladies’ wellbeing; guaranteeing that there is a full-time gynecologist32 at each VA emergency clinic; finishing lewd behavior of ladies at VA offices; and eliminating prosecution33 of military rape cases from the levels of leadership.
-He ought to likewise give kid care at VA offices, name the primary lady veteran to be VA’s appointee chief or representative secretary of Veterans Affairs.
+Meanwhile, the secretary—at least—ought to consider expanding benefits for veterans who have decided not to reenlist because of lewd behaviour or attack to respect their administration and wellbeing.
+Also, the secretary’s needs ought to incorporate setting up another office for ladies’ wellbeing; guaranteeing that there is a full-time gynecologist32 at each VA emergency clinic; finishing lewd behaviour of ladies at VA offices, and eliminating prosecution33 of military rape cases from the levels of leadership.
+He ought to likewise give kid care at VA offices, and name the primary lady veteran to be VA’s appointee chief or representative secretary of Veterans Affairs.
 What’s more, the secretary should change the VA maxim, which presently peruses, “To really focus on him who will have borne the fight, and for his widow and his orphan.”34

 6. Modifying the division’s framework and staffing